Low Income Home Energy (LIHEAP)

-The Pennsylvania Low Income Home Energy Assistance Program (LIHEAP) helps low income people pay their heating bills through energy assistance grants.
-People need not have an unpaid bill to receive energy assistance.
-People can receive this money without being on public assistance.
+The Pennsylvania Low-Income Home Energy Assistance Program (LIHEAP) helps low-income people pay their heating bills through energy assistance grants.
+People do not need to have an unpaid bill to receive energy assistance and can receive this money without being on public assistance.
 You can either rent or own your home.
 LIHEAP is a grant and does not have to be repaid.
 LIHEAP offers both cash and crisis grants.

 Cash grants help families pay their heating bills.
-The 1-time payment is sent directly to the utility/fuel provider, and the payment will be credited on the person's bill.
-In some cases, a check may be mailed directly to the recipient.)
+The 1-time payment is sent directly to the utility company or fuel provider, and will be credited on the person's bill.
+(In some cases, a check may be mailed directly to the recipient.)
 Cash grants range from $300 to $1,000 and are based on household size, income, and fuel type.

 In addition to the LIHEAP cash program, households experiencing a heating crisis may be eligible for additional benefits through the LIHEAP crisis program.
-Cirisis grants may be available if you have an emergency situation and are in jeopardy of losing your heat.
+Crisis grants may be available if you have an emergency situation and are in jeopardy of losing your heat.
 You can receive more than 1 Crisis grant, as necessary, during the season until the maximum benefit of $1,000 is reached.

 Emergency situations include: